The Car Connection Chevrolet Traverse Overview

-Chevrolet Traverse History
+Chevrolet Traverse history

-The latest Chevrolet Traverse is available in three levels of trim, LS, LT, and LTZ, as well as either front- or all-wheel-drive configurations.
-All models get four-wheel independent suspension and StabiliTrak stability control, as well as wheel sizes measuring 17, 18, and 20 inches.
-Some of the vehicle’s options include a rearview camera, power liftgate, a DVD player and XM Satellite Radio, plus heated and cooled front seats.
-Up-spec models can also be fitted with a rear spoiler, 20-inch aluminum wheels, a dual-exhaust system, perforated leather, and a panoramic sunroof.
+The Chevrolet Traverse was available in three trims—LS, LT, and Premier—as well as front- and all-wheel-drive configurations.
+All models have four-wheel independent suspension and StabiliTrak stability control, as well as wheel sizes measuring 17, 18, or 20 inches.
+Some of the vehicle’s options include a rearview camera, a power liftgate, a DVD player and XM Satellite Radio, plus heated and cooled front seats.
+Higher trims can also be fitted with a rear spoiler, 20-inch aluminum wheels, a dual-exhaust system, perforated leather, and a panoramic sunroof.

-Also new to the 2013 Chevrolet Traverse lineup is the Chevrolet MyLink system, which includes a 6.5-inch color touch screen, enabling smartphone integration as well as easy streaming—with a smartphone and data plan—of Pandora and Stitcher internet-based entertainment.
+The 2013 Chevrolet Traverse was given a refreshed appearance, with a new front end more like the one on the Malibu sedan, as well as taillights similar to those on the Camaro.
+Also new to the Traverse lineup was the Chevrolet MyLink system, which includes a 6.5-inch touchscreen, smartphone integration and easy streaming—with a smartphone and data plan—of Pandora and Stitcher smartphone-based entertainment.